Mordialloc Beaumaris Conservation League – Minutes – 1st November 2000

 Correspondence

 Corrections to the minutes humbly acknowledged and accepted.
-Debate re the submission to Dept of Immigration re Australia’s Future Population should be sent under MBCL heading?
+Debate re the submission to Department of Immigration re Australia’s Future Population should be sent under MBCL heading?
 Voting resulted in 6 members in favour with 4 against.
 It was felt that because of land degradation, soil salinity and water shortage an increase in population would need to be very carefully considered by whichever Government was in power.

 Water The second round of monitoring was carried out by Penny, Brian, Nina and Frank.
 Many thanks to these volunteers.
 The film is being processed by Excell staff.
 Unfortunately there is anger that some residents living along Beach Road have decided to call themselves Friends of San Antonio Court.
 They don’t work with Council’s Natural Bush Area Staff and are solely concerned with illegally removing vegetation on the foreshore to improve their view.